Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: 3D Bayesian FWI Example

-As the magnitude of smoothness increases from Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}a to \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}h, both the posterior samples and the mean velocity maps exhibit fewer spatial variations.
-The standard deviations decrease (note that colorbar scales vary in the third column); this leads to increased relative errors wherever (true) large velocity contrasts between neighbouring cells are precluded by the smoothing prior information for small $\sigma_s$.
+From Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}a to \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}h, as the magnitude of smoothness increases, stronger prior information favouring spatially smooth structures is injected into the inversion results.
+Consequently, both the posterior samples and the mean velocity maps become smoother with fewer spatial variations.
+The standard deviations decrease (note that different colorbar scales are used in the standard deviation maps in the third column); this leads to increased relative errors, as (true) large velocity contrasts between neighbouring cells are precluded by the prior information for small $\sigma_s$.

+Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_marginals_iy50_ix25_60} compares the posterior marginal pdf's of two vertical velocity profiles at locations X = 1km (top row of Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_marginals_iy50_ix25_60}) and X = 3km (bottom row), marked by red dashed lines in Figure \ref{fig:fwi3d_true_vel_prior}c.
+Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_marginals_iy50_ix25_60}a displays the posterior marginal pdf's obtained from the uniform prior distribution, and Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_marginals_iy50_ix25_60}b -- \ref{fig:fwi3d_psvi_diff_smooth_vpr_marginals_iy50_ix25_60}h show those from the smoothed prior pdf's -- the smoothness values $\sigma_s$ are noted in the title.
+In each figure, the red line shows the true velocity profile and black line displays the inverted mean velocity profile.
+We observe that with the increase of the magnitude of smoothness injected by the prior information, the posterior marginal pdf's become smoother with fewer spatial variations (thus lower uncertainties), similarly to the conclusions drawn above.